About Me

 Hello!
 I'm a passionate robotics and high-performance computing graduate exploring the frontier between intelligent algorithms, real-time systems, and scalable design.

-I'm currently finishing my Master's in Applied Science at Queen's University.
-My journey includes applying data analysis tools like Excel, programming design and testing using ROS and ROS2 for robotics, and experience working with data center-sized systems.
+I've recently finishing my Master's in Applied Science at Queen's University.
+My journey included applying data analysis tools like Excel, programming design and testing using ROS and ROS2 for robotics, and experience working with data center-sized systems.

-With a background in electrical engineering and hands-on experience in Python, C, and C++, I aim to combine technical depth and creative problem-solving to develop high-impact solutions in robotics and high-performance computing.
+With a background in electrical engineering and hands-on experience in Python, C, and C++, I aim to combine technical depth and creative problem-solving to develop high-impact solutions in robotics.

 Affiliations